-Inheritance claims by spouses: Why spouses are in a strong position
+Inheritance claims by spouses: Why spouses are in a strong position in an inheritance dispute

 This article focuses on claims by spouses (and civil partners).
 However, if you would like to know your rights as divorcee then this article here might be useful.
 Alternatively, if you would like to know more about your rights as a cohabiting partner you may find our article here useful.

 A spouse whose husband or wife has passed away can bring a claim against their estate under the Inheritance Act.
 This applies where the couple were separated or if divorce proceedings had started.
 There are even some specific circumstances where you can still bring a claim after a decree absolute.

 Civil partners have the same rights as a spouse to bring a claim under the Inheritance Act and since the 2019 change in the law, permitting opposite sex couples to enter into civil partnerships in England and Wales, it is likely that more civil partners will bring claims under the Inheritance Act in the future.

 The higher level of provision for spouses and civil partners

 Once the court is satisfied you qualify to bring an Inheritance Act claim as a spouse or civil partner then the court will turn its attention to deciding whether “reasonable financial provision” has been made for you from the estate.
 If reasonable financial provision has not been made for you then the court can redistribute the estate in accordance with what it considers to be reasonable, regardless of the terms of the deceased’s will or the rules of intestacy.